 The quality of riding equipment, elephant care, and management techniques varies greatly from country to country.
-In Vietnam’s Central Highland area, a padding of soft tree bark is used as a cushion between the form fitting chair and the elephant’s back.
+For example, in Vietnam’s Central Highland area and Myanmar, a padding of soft tree bark is used as a cushion between the form fitting chair and the elephant’s back.
 The elephants are generally well cared for and are returned to the forest before dark to forage for the night.
 Sri Lanka’s safari back elephants are not so lucky.
 Many spend long hours tied next to a post or tree waiting for the next customer.
 Crude metal cages laid over a mattress are secured tightly with ropes around the elephant’s abdomen and chest.
 Foot infections and chain wounds are regularly neglected.
+See video below.
 In Thailand, elephants may travel over 300kms to find work in a trekking camp.
-In general, most trekking camps in Thailand do not provide proper care for their working elephants.
+Many trekking camps in Thailand do not provide proper care for their working elephants.
 Access to food, shade, and water is often limited.

 What do you do?

 If you see any of the following, please tell them that you are unhappy with the conditions and you will not come back or recommend the camp.
 Absolutely no more than 150kgs, or two adults, should be used in trekking for no more than 4 hours per day.
 Puncture wounds or bloody spots on an elephant’s head indicates an overly aggressive use of the hook.
-Are any of the elephants limping or avoiding putting weight on part of a foot?
+Are any of the elephants limping or avoiding to put weight on part of a foot?
 Do the enclosures look clean and provide shade from the sun?
 Is there food and water available?
 Are many of the elephants showing signs of stress by swaying or rocking?
+Do any of the elephants look completely exhausted or dehydrated with their trunks laying limp on the ground?
 Do any of the elephants look ill or too thin?
-If you can clearly see ribs or protruding hips and shoulder blades, the elephant is underweight.
+If you can clearly see ribs or protruding hips and shoulder blades, the elephant may be underweight.
 A visible spinal column is not necessarily an indicator of malnourishment.
-A mother with a nursing baby should never be working.
+An animal in musth or a mother with a nursing baby should never be working.